microsoft/qsharp-compiler/examples/QIR/Simulation/README.md

 # Building a Simulator for QIR

 **NOTE:** The text below is out-of-date and is to be rewritten.
-See mere up-to-date information in the PR ["Replace C++ QIR Runtime with Rust QIR stdlib"](https://github.com/microsoft/qsharp-runtime/pull/1087).
+See more up-to-date information in the PR ["Replace C++ QIR Runtime with Rust QIR stdlib"](https://github.com/microsoft/qsharp-runtime/pull/1087).

 This example discusses the structure of the QIR Runtime system and how to attach a simulator to it using two sample simulators implemented "from scratch":